AllThingsSmitty/allthingssmitty.github.io/_posts/2016-12-26-add-line-height-to-body copy.md

 }
 ```

 Now all textual elements will have a consistent line height that is inherited from the body.
-This provides a more uniform display for text on the page.
+This gives text a more uniform display on the page.

 <div class="embed">
   <p data-height="450" data-theme-id="0" data-slug-hash="VjbdYd" data-default-tab="result" data-user="AllThingsSmitty" data-embed-version="2" data-pen-title="Add line-height to Body" class="codepen">See the Pen <a href="http://codepen.io/AllThingsSmitty/pen/VjbdYd/">Add line-height to Body</a> by Matt Smith (<a href="http://codepen.io/AllThingsSmitty">@AllThingsSmitty</a>) on <a href="http://codepen.io">CodePen</a>.</p>